brkcvlk/MLFCrafter/docs/user-guide/model-training.md

 # Model Training

-Learn how to train and evaluate machine learning models using FlowCraft's ModelCrafter.
+Learn how to train and evaluate machine learning models using MLFCrafter's ModelCrafter.

 ## ModelCrafter Overview